jintransit/WebDevCourseMaterials/0-tdd-coding-challenge/README.md

 ```

 Remember, if you see one `GREEN` immediately following another `GREEN`, you have failed the challenge because there was no failing test inbetween.

 You also fail the challenge for writing more than the **absolute minimum amount** of code needed to pass a test.

 ### Helpful hints

 To get started with the exercise, have a look at the expected output from the gameplay and see if you can break down the functionality of `TicTacToePlayer` into atomic behaviors that you can write individual tests for.

 Think of `TicTacToePlayer` as being bound by the terms and conditions of a contract that regulates how it should interact with the outside world.
 What would that contract look like?
 How would you go about verifying whether or not `TicTacToePlayer` abides by that contract?

 There are two kinds of tests you may want to write:
 - Test that the software actually provides the useful functionality it promised;
 - Test that the software doesn't break on bad input.

-One of the most challenging parts of TDD is the art and science of deciding what is and isn't a meaningful test.
+One of the most challenging parts of TDD is the art and science of deciding what is and what isn't a meaningful test.

 To help you along, here is an (incomplete) list of what you could potentially test for:
 - Test that the `turn` method doesn't raise an exception when given one argument (no matter what kind of argument);
 - Test that the `turn` method doesn't raise an exception when given a hash with two randomly generated key-value pairs as the only argument;